Alex Kelly (rapist): Crimes

 Kelly was charged with committing two rapes within a four-day period in Darien, Connecticut, in February 1986.
-He was charged first with the rape of a 16-year-old Stamford girl, and then of a teenager in Darien.
+He was charged first with the rape of a 16-year-old Stamford girl, and then with the rape of a teenager in Darien.
 In one of the rapes, according to the police, he encountered a girl who lived near him and offered her a ride home from a party.
 He was later also charged with drug possession and two counts of kidnapping.

-In addition to those cases, five other women have told prosecutors and an author that Kelly raped them when he was a teen, although he has never been charged with those attacks.

-Before his trial was due to begin on February 16, 1987, Kelly fled the United States and spent the next seven years on the run, mostly in Europe.
-Kelly's parents allegedly supported him financially during this seven-year period, although they may have been unaware of his exact locations.
+Before his trial was due to begin on February 16, 1987, Kelly fled the United States and spent the next eight years on the run, mostly in Europe but also in North Africa and the Middle East.
+Kelly's parents allegedly supported him financially during this eight-year period, although they may have been unaware of his exact location.
 Law enforcement authorities suspected that the parents had been in contact with their son and, on at least one occasion, raided the parents' house in an attempt to find evidence of Kelly's location or their assistance to him.

-In January 1995, the Connecticut State Police discovered photos in the Kelly home of Alex with his parents in Europe the previous year.
-His parents were charged with obstruction, after which Kelly surrendered in Switzerland.
+On July 18, 1994, the Connecticut State Police discovered photos in the Kelly home of Alex with his parents in Europe the previous year.
+His parents were charged with obstruction, after which Kelly surrendered in Sweden.
 He was extradited to the United States on rape and kidnapping charges.
 Several lesser counts were excluded, as they were not specifically listed in the extradition treaty between the two nations.

 While out on bail, Kelly was allowed by the court to take classes at Norwalk Community College.

 Kelly faced two trials in 1997.
-After the first was declared a mistrial, the second resulted in his conviction for the first rape and a sentence of 10 years in prison.
-He pleaded no contest to the second rape and was sentenced to an additional 10 years in prison (sentence to run concurrently with the 10-year sentence).
+After the first was declared a mistrial, the second resulted in his conviction for the first rape and a sentence of 16 years in prison.
+He pleaded no contest to the second rape and was sentenced to an additional 10 years in prison (sentence to run concurrently with the 16-year sentence).

-In 2005, after having served eight years of his 10-year sentence, Kelly appeared before a Connecticut parole board; his bid for release was rejected.
-At the hearing Kelly apologized many times saying he was "hypercompetitive" and self-centered, and that he has finally realized that the world is bigger than him.
+In 2005, after having served eight years of his 16-year sentence, Kelly appeared before a Connecticut parole board; his bid for release was rejected.
+At the hearing Kelly apologized many times saying he was "hypercompetitive" and self-centered, and that he had finally realized that the world was bigger than him.

 On November 24, 2007, Kelly was released from prison on good behavior.
 He is required to serve 10 years probation, perform 200 hours of community service, pay a $10,000 fine, and register with the Connecticut sex offender registry.
-Kelly has claimed that, while in prison, he earned a bachelor's degree in economics and third-world development.
+Kelly has claimed that, while in prison, he earned a bachelor's degree in economics and Third-World development.

 He has since worked as a skydiving instructor.
+When his history was publicized, Kelly pulled his business from Harriman-and-West Airport in North Adams, Massachusetts.